Artem Borodatiuk

-Borodatiuk Artem Ihorovych (born May 20, 1985, in Odesa, Ukraine) is a Ukrainian volunteer of the Armed Forces of Ukraine, and entrepreneur.
+Artem Ihorovych Borodatiuk (born May 20, 1985, in Odesa, Ukraine) is a Ukrainian volunteer of the Armed Forces of Ukraine, and entrepreneur.

 In 2022, he was awarded the medal of the Ministry of Defense "For Assistance to the Armed Forces of Ukraine" and in 2023 he got an honorary badge of the Commander-in-Chief of the Armed Forces of Ukraine "For Assistance to the Army".
 He is the founder of Netpeak Group, which includes Netpeak, Inweb, Octopus Events, Serpstat and other agencies.

 Biography

 He was born on May 20, 1985, in Odesa.
 In 2007, he graduated from the Institute of Computer Systems of Odesa National Polytechnic University.

 Career

 In June 2006, he founded the Netpeak agency in Odesa, specialising in digital marketing, SEO and PPC for business.

 In 2016, he created the Netpeak Group, which included Serpstat (2013), Ringostat (2013), Netpeak Software (2016), Academy Ocean (2017), Tonti Laguna, Inweb (2011), Octopus Events (2016).
 In 2012, he co-founded the business incubator WannaBiz.

 In 2017, he co-founded the Odesa-based social restaurant 4City, with 70% of its profits to be spent on city improvement projects.
 By the beginning of 2022, more than 6,400 animals had found homes through the platform.

 After February 24, 2022, he launched the "Together – More" program to support foundations, including Zemlyachky, Hospitallers, and Serhiy Prytula Charity Foundation.

 In 2020, Borodatiuk acquired a controlling stake in RadASO, an agency promoting Internet applications by Radomir Novkovic.

 In May 2021, he created the educational project Choice31, which later began operating in the markets of Kazakhstan, Georgia, Latvia, and Lithuania.

 In August, Choice31, together with the Ministry's IT Generation project, launched a grant for Ukrainians that offers training in Ukrainian IT schools.